Saturday, 27 August 2005

 Monday, 15 August 2005

-It is cold rainy morning in Bologna.
+It is a cold rainy autumn morning in Bologna.
 Sky is covered with dark clouds, crossed by thunder and lightening.
 I wonder if Delhi's sky is full of colourful kites!
 When I was young, 15 August was the day of kite flying in Delhi but perhaps, now children are not so interested in kites?

 It is already two weeks since Riju came.
 From his computer, I took some pictures of Vidhu dada, Preeta bhabhi and Srishti.
 I have never met Preeta bhabhi and Srishti and this is the first time I saw them in pictures properly.